 Let me tell you what many engineers and other professionals do, they allow other people to manage their day.
 How?
 Do you leave your e-mail open on your desktop and respond to e-mails as they arrive?
 Do you take phone calls as they come in?
-Do you stop everything you are doing every time someone pops into your office?
+Or do you stop everything you are doing every time someone pops into your office?
 That is how other people manage your day.
 Now, I am not telling you not to check e-mails, answer phone calls, or talk to people, I am just challenging you to be smarter about it.
 Depending on your experience level and position you may be able to spread some of these tasks out.
 For example, a younger engineer may be able to check e-mail more infrequently than a manger, allowing them to focus large chunks of time on design tasks.

 So how can a good to-do list streamline activity?
 Before I answer that, what is a good to-do list?
 I would define a good to do list as one that not only identities tasks, but clearly lists them as action items (making it clear what action must be taken next) and associates due dates with every task.
 Alright, so here’s what a good to-do list can do for you: